albrechtLab/MultiWellRobot/README.md

 An interactive heatmap visulization of chemical screen data is also available online, with code in this repo (hmv.tsv, hmv.html): http://users.wpi.edu/~rosslagoy/hmv.html

+CAD of the multiwell robot is available online: https://grabcad.com/mylibrarymodels